 Applications for PhD studentships, project grants and shorter proof-of-principle grants are made online through our secure online application system.
 The grant rounds will normally open on the system at least three months prior to the deadline.
 Once the electronic deadline has passed, no further applications will be accepted for that round.

-Applications comprise of a scientific application and a lay application.
+Applications comprise of a scientific application and a plain English application.
 The scientific part of the application is a detailed description of the project and its costs as well as any ethical considerations, such as the use of animals or human samples.
-The lay application contains a less detailed proposal, but written in plain English and goes to our Lay Research Panel, which consists of people who are affected either directly or indirectly by muscular dystrophy or a related neuromuscular condition.
-The lay application consists of questions that the Lay Research Panel believe are most appropriate for helping them to prioritise the projects.
-The lay application should exist as a stand-alone piece as the Lay Research Panel do not receive the scientific application.
+The plain English application contains a less detailed proposal, written in non-scientific language and goes to our Lay Research Panel, which consists of people who are affected either directly or indirectly by muscular dystrophy or a related neuromuscular condition.
+The plain English application consists of questions that the Lay Research Panel believe are most appropriate for helping them to prioritise the projects.
+The plain English application should exist as a stand-alone piece as the Lay Research Panel do not receive the scientific application.

 Please contact us at firstname.lastname@example.org with any queries about our available funding opportunities.

-For all clinical research that needs Health Research Authority (HRA) approval (refer to criteria for HRA approval), a Schedule of Events Costs Attribution Template (SoECAT) will need to be completed, approved and submitted with the grant application.
+For all clinical research that needs Health Research Authority (HRA) approval (refer to criteria for HRA approval), a Schedule of Events Costs Attribution Template (SoECAT) must be completed, approved and submitted with the grant application.
 Only clinical research needs HRA approval.
 For researchers carrying out clinical research outside of England, please contact our grants helpline at email@example.com for guidance.

 We strongly recommend you contact your local AcoRD specialist as soon as you know you are planning a piece of clinical research, to allow sufficient time for completion and approval of SoECAT before the grant application deadline.